Public housing estates in Ma On Shan: Yan On Estate

 The shopping centre opened with three shops: a cha chaan teng, a convenience store, and a mini-supermarket.
 In addition, an empty bay on the ground floor of Yan Hei House was converted into a fourth shop.

 The estate is slated for expansion starting in 2018.
 The carpark will be converted into a multi-storey carpark cum shopping centre.
 Heng Tai Road will be diverted to make room for three more residential blocks with 1,600 flats to house about 4,900 residents.
 The expansion is scheduled for completion in 2021.

 Yiu On Estate

 Yiu On Estate (耀安邨) is a public estate and TPS estate located in Ma On Shan in Sha Tin, New Territories, Hong Kong.
 It is the second housing estate in Ma On Shan.
 It was built on the reclaimed land between Ma On Shan Road and Sai Sha Road in 1988.
 Some of the flats were sold to the tenants through TPS Phase 2 in 1999.

+Besides, there is a shopping mall (Yiu On Shopping Centre) inside of the housing estate.

 The estate is home to the Ma On Shan campus of the Hong Kong College of Technology, a vocational institute.